Fire and rescue services

 Military sites aren't always clearly marked or defined.

-Preaching religion other than Islam in public, except in churches, is illegal.
+Preaching or promoting a religion other than Islam in public, except in churches, is illegal.
 Attempting to convert Muslims is illegal.

-Restrictions apply to the sale of alcohol, pornography and pork.
+Restrictions apply to the sale or possession of alcohol, pornography and pork.
 Customs authorities at border entry points will confiscate these products.

 In some cases, authorities have detained travellers at borders because of the smell of alcohol on their breath.